mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 [^c]: The role of organisations like PBL works and Edutopia have been significant in sharing accessible, educator focused support for teachers and facilitors. https://my.pblworks.org/resource/document/project_design_rubric

 [^d]: https://web.archive.org/web/20120511180037/http://judyrobertson.typepad.com/adventure_author/teaching-materials.html

+[^e]: Here the concept of affordances is to express the delegated intention of designers to create features for users that encourage certain desired behaviours [@mcgrenere_affordances_2000].

+[^f]: Peer instruction is also a specific, perspective technique as well as a general product of collaborative learning environments. [@crouch_peer_2001].

+[^g]: Grass roots approach characterised by a  large take up of enthusiastic community activity in response to a model encouraging others to organise their own events.
+All three projects have been subsumed into the RPI foundation, which offers mostly instruction based support via their website which disappointingly may well indicate a lost opportunity to study innovative practice.

 [^1]: The experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/